When is the best time to fly to Khartoum?

 This destination stays busy with events and festivities throughout the year, so you'll always find something to do while here.
-The weather is very hot in Khartoum, although May and June are noted as being the hottest months of the year, with temperatures elevating to scorching heights.
-This extreme heat can be too oppressive for tourists, so visiting outside of these months is recommended.
+The Khartoum International Trade Fair kicks off the fruitful calendar of events in January, followed by the Annual Flower Festival in February, The Albugga International Theatre Festival in March and the Khartoum International Music Festival in October, to name a few.
+The weather is very hot in Khartoum, although May and June are noted as being the hottest months of the year, with temperatures elevating to scorching heights of 41 degrees Celsius.
+This extreme heat can be too oppressive for tourists, so booking flights to Khartoum outside of these months is recommended.

-Off-peak season occurs during the summer months, between May and June.
-The hot weather tends to put visitors off, so you'll find some good bargains, on flights around this time.
+The Off-peak season in Khartoum occurs during the summer months, between May and June.
+The hot weather tends to put visitors off, so you'll find some good bargains on accommodation and will generally find cheap flights to Khartoum around this time.

 Getting around Khartoum